 Improve job options

-The GED examination is not offered online, you must report to a registered Mississippi test site.
-Having the GED credential will improve job options and allows for a college education.
-The GED diploma surely will have a positive effect on people’s lives, and below are facilities in key Mississippi areas that offer GED preparation classes.
+The GED, TASC, and HiSET exams are not offered online, you must report to a registered Mississippi test site.
+Having the high school equivalency credential will improve job options and allows for a college education.
+The HSE diploma surely will have a positive effect on people’s lives, and below are facilities in key Mississippi areas that offer GED/TASC/HiSET preparation classes.

 Lowered passing score

 Please note that, in order to pass one of the four subtests, you need to reach a score from at least 145 (down five points from the earlier requirement).
 This adjustment was implemented in early 2016.
 Learn all about it here.
-You can take one GED subtest (or more) at a time and test results are good for two years.
+You can take one GED subtest (or more) at a time and test results are good for two years from your first registration.
+The HiSET and TASC exams have their own scoring system.

 GED – Mississippi requirements